Meal Plan Template for Coaches & Personal Trainers

 Add a grocery list

 Consolidate all ingredients across the week, grouped by category.
-This is the feature clients appreciate most — it removes the guesswork from shopping.
+This is the feature clients appreciate most.
+It removes the guesswork from shopping.

 Brand it